Delivering the Homelessness Reduction Act with the new Andy Gale and Locata Preventing Homelessness Toolkits

 If you have any queries specifically for how to use the toolkits, or need any further help and advice on their implementation, Andy Gale can be contacted through email@example.com - queries on how Locata can help you and the products it offers should be directed to firstname.lastname@example.org

 Finally, please note the information and advice in the toolkits has not been legally checked and is for guidance only.
 It does not form legal advice.

 Andy Gale and Locata can take no responsibility for the accuracy of the content or any changes made by a local authority to the toolkits.
 A local authority should always consult its own legal services when considering introducing any new resources contained in this toolkit.

-There are seven toolkits all aimed at helping local authorities develop their work and approach to prevention.
+There are nine toolkits all aimed at helping local authorities develop their work and approach to prevention.
 They can be downloaded for free below.

 Toolkit 1 is a full set of example Personal Housing Plans based on the likely new Act requirements.
 There is a plan for each presenting “risk of homelessness” problem.
 Each plan sets out in writing the steps that a local authority intends to take to prevent or relieve homelessness and contains examples of the steps that may be discussed with an applicant in seeking their agreement.

 Toolkit 2 is a comprehensive casework kit providing a new framework for undertaking casework and contains a set of useful new resources to help you to better prevent homelessness for applicants issued with a section 21 notice or facing possession action.
 This is now the largest cause of statutory homeless acceptances.
 There is a full explanation at the beginning of this toolkit explaining how and when to use the toolkit.